The agent OS.

 Hello, daemon.

 A daemon is a Python file.
-Type-annotate the tools, write docstrings, and Clawdaemons hands the schema to the underlying framework — Hermes today, Hermes + Deer Flow in Phase 2.
+Type-annotate the tools, write docstrings, and Clawdaemons hands the schema to the underlying framework — Hermes or Deer Flow, picked by a single manifest field.

 Twelve tools.
 Four scopes.